 Demand for mobile developers across platforms has never been stronger as the industry tries to keep up with surging demand.
-In 2016, mobile and tablet devices accounted for a higher percentage of internet usage than desktop.*
+Mobile and tablet devices are increasingly accounting for a higher and higher proportion of internet usage over desktop computers.

 The typical responsibilities of mobile developers include:

 - discussing the client’s requirements and the proposed solution with colleagues

 - developing application programming interfaces (APIs) to support mobile functionality